 We are here to provide high-quality education and care for your children.
 The Center staff provides a warm, supportive environment and responds to the needs and interests of each child.
 The Center offers rich experiences for growth and development through total involvement in play.
 In this environment, children begin to develop to their fullest potential and learn to seek and enjoy the process of learning.
 We encourage your participation as our partners in your child's growth and learning experience at the Center.
-Parents are always welcome at the Center to share/present an activity to a group or visit.
+Parents are always welcome at the Center to share or present an activity to a group or simply to visit.

 Please make yourself familiar with this handbook.
-It contains information about the Center's philosophy, goals, programs, and operating policies and procedures.
-If you have questions, feel free to ask a teacher or the administrator for clarification.
-We believe that communication between parents and staff is essential for our children's well-being and the Center's smooth operation.
+It will provide information about the Center's philosophy, goals, programs, and operating policies and procedures.
+If you have questions, ask a teacher or the administrator for clarification.
+We believe that communication between parents and staff is essential for the well-being of our children and the smooth operation of the Center.